 Where Do You Find Studies That Are Recruiting Subjects?

 Do you feel great after a hot yoga class?
 Research suggests this may be more than a post-workout glow.
-A few studies have shown that whole-body hyperthermia (extreme heat with temperatures of one hundred degrees Fahrenheit or higher) can reduce depressive symptoms in individuals with MDD (Janssen et al., 2016).
-To confirm these studies, there are a couple clinical trials currently recruiting to assess hyperthermia as a viable depression treatment at Massachusetts General Hospital.
-David Mischoulon, MD, PhD, the director of the depression clinical and research program, is recruiting subjects for a phase 2 clinical trial of 60- to 120-minute whole-body hyperthermia sessions.
-They are also conducting a clinical trial of 90 minutes of hyperthermic yoga (hot yoga) to improve depression.
+A few studies have shown that whole-body hyperthermia (extreme heat with temperatures of one hundred degrees Fahrenheit or higher) can reduce depressive symptoms in individuals with major depressive disorder (Janssen et al., 2016).
+To confirm these effects, there are a couple clinical trials assessing hyperthermia as a viable depression treatment at Massachusetts General Hospital.
+David Mischoulon, MD, PhD, is recruiting subjects for a phase 2 clinical trial of 60- to 120-minute whole-body hyperthermia sessions.
+Recruitment has been completed for a clinical trial of 90 minutes of hot yoga to improve depression.